Edgar-LZ/ReactReduxExamples/03_seasons/README.md

 * getSnapshotBeforeUpdate

 ## CSS
-You can import CSS in JS and use ot in React thanks to webpack.js
+You can import CSS in JS and use it in React thanks to webpack.js

 ## Default props
 We can define an object called *ComponentName.defaultProps* that defines the props object in case we don't pass any property value.